BekaValentine/cyberpunk_game/tasks.md

   - Email?
 Requires checking it, needs audio alerts.
 Probably would be phone based anyway.
 Also a fine option.
   - In person?
 Very diagetic.
 Nice way to initiate contact, and offers contextually determined opsec potential.
   - Dead drops, etc.?
 Very diagretic, a good way to have continued contact over time.

+### Experience Points / Skills

+XP should be DIAGETIC!
+You do a thing to improve skill in that thing!
+But the ramp up in skill should be high so that you don't have to grind.
+Also the opportunities to do it should be either normal world activity (the more you pick locks to get into places the better you are a picking locks), OR special events like a TOOOL meetup (where you can VERY quickly skill up, and compensate for lack of practice in the field).

+Previously the task list had this under the character creator:

+- Abilities (determined by *time* units not "skill points", stuff you have to *practice* not *buy*)
+  - NOTE: alternatively, all of this can be turned into skills that you develop by *doing* stuff in the world
+  - Skill Practice
+    - Lockpicking? - increases chances of success
+  - Physical
+    - Physical strength - increases weights that can be lifted or pushed
+    - Physical stamina - increases the time that exertion can happen for before getting worn out
+    - Hand/Arm dexterity - frequency of fumbles, affects hand-arm based actions' speed to completion by making them taking longer (eg lock stuff, typng, etc.)
+    - Foot/Leg dexterity - frequency of fumbles, affects foot-leg based actions' speed to completion by making them more likely to fail when done too quickly
+    - Quiet movement - reduces amount of noise produced when movement
+    - Quiet breathing - reduces amount of noise produced by presence in a space, and in response to exertion levels
+    - Tactile sensitivity - how sensitive the players hands are to vibrations, etc., decreases rate of errors on hand tasks
+    - Hand-to-hand combat skills
+    - Hand-eye coordination - how precise the players motions are involving interactions based on visible location (ie the reticle), reducing error rates and especially true for weapons/etc.
+    - Hand stillness - how steady the players hands are, how much they wander visually

 ### BRANCHING PATHS